This post contains affiliate links. Visit our Disclosure page for details.

 Earplugs help neutralize sounds from a bus, plane, train, a crying baby, or the snores from a hostel mate.
 Sleep easier or just experience a quieter journey.

-Don’t pack just because you can.
-Just because your airline gives you 50lb baggage weight limit it doesn’t mean you need to use them all.
+Don’t pack more stuff just because you can.
+Just because your airline gives you 50lb baggage weight limit, it doesn’t mean you need to use it all.
 Pack what you actually need and avoid stuffing your luggage to the brim only because you have the space.

 Not everyone’s travel essentials will be yours.
 Consider your own needs and preferences when planning your packing list.